Housing Development Finance Corporation: Life insurance

-The company has been providing life insurance since the year 2000, through its subsidiary HDFC Standard Life Insurance company Limited.
-It offers 33 individual products and 8 group products.
-It uses the HDFC group network to cross sell by offering customized products.
-It operates out of 451 offices across India serving over 965 locations.
+Beginning in 2000, the company provided life insurance through its subsidiary HDFC Standard Life Insurance company Limited.
+It offered 33 individual products and eight group products.
+It used the HDFC group network to cross-sell by offering customized products.
+It operated out of 451 offices across India, serving over 965 locations.
 It had a market share of 4.6% of life insurance business in India as of 30 September 2013.
 HDFC Life has over 15,000 employees.

 General insurance

-The company offers general insurance products such as:
+The company offered general insurance products such as: